 The Corporation promotes responsible governance by individual credit unions as well as the strength and stability of the credit union system as a whole.

-Canada's credit unions have once again ranked as the top financial institution for outstanding customer service in the 2021 Ipsos Financial Service Excellence Awards.Canada's credit unions have ranked first in this category for 17 years in a row.
-Credit unions are best at putting their members first.
-This recognition is truly a reflection of the member-focused service credit unions provide,
+Canada's credit unions are once again the top pick for customer service excellence at the 2022 Ipsos Financial Service Excellence Awards.
+Canada's credit unions have ranked first in this category for 18 years in a row.